khanhmuy/Eider/README.md

 # eider_hmuy
 Fun Discord bot I guess.
-- [Invite link](https://tiny.cc/eider_hmuy) (try refreshing if it doesn't work)
+- [Invite link](hmuy.ml/eider) (try refreshing if it doesn't work)

 ## Info
-- Discord Gateway Intents used: `Intents.FLAGS.GUILDS` (used to get server info), `Intents.FLAGS.GUILD_MEMBERS` (used to get user info and logging), Intents.FLAGS.GUILD_MESSAGES, Intents.FLAGS.GUILD_PRESENCES (used to get user status in the `userinfo` command), `Intents.FLAGS.GUILD_BANS` (used for logging, moderation commands eta June 2022)
+- Discord Gateway Intents used: `Intents.FLAGS.GUILDS` (used to get server info), `Intents.FLAGS.GUILD_MEMBERS` (used to get user info and logging), `Intents.FLAGS.GUILD_MESSAGES`, `Intents.FLAGS.GUILD_PRESENCES` (used to get user presence status in the `userinfo` command), `Intents.FLAGS.GUILD_BANS` (used for logging, moderation commands eta June 2022)

 ## Prerequisites:
-- Anything that can run Node.JS (iOS devices don't work, I tried).
+- Anything that can run Node.js (iOS devices don't work, I tried).
-- Nodejs: 16.13 or newer.
+- Node.js: 16.13 or newer.
-- A brain and common sense.
+- A brain and some common sense.

 ## How to host it yourself:
 - Step 1: Clone this repository